-While you're recovering from COVID-19, you might find that you have time when you feel afraid, anxious, low or depressed.
-On top of this, you might feel frustrated that it’s taking time to recover physically, which could make you irritable and angry.
-You might have other symptoms as well, depending on what has happened during your illness.
+While you're recovering from COVID-19, you might find you have time when you feel afraid, anxious, low or depressed.
+You might feel frustrated that it’s taking time to recover physically, which could make you irritable and angry.

 There are things you can do to help yourself, such as:

 - distracting yourself when you’re feeling anxious, perhaps by taking a gentle walk or calling a friend

 - gradually starting to do things you enjoyed before you were ill, like gardening or DIY

 - trying mindfulness meditation: you might want to try mindful breathing exercises or you could take a look at the NHS Be Mindful online course